sunpy/sunpy/doc/source/sunpy/guide/acquiring_data/vso.rst

     >>> res=client.get(qr, path='/ThisIs/MyPath/to/Data/{instrument}/{file}.fits')

+If you have set your default download directory in your sunpyrc configuration file then you do not need to identify a path at all.
+All you data will be downloaded there.

 Note that the download process is spawned in parallel to your existing Python session.
 This means that the remainder of your Python script will continue as the download proceeds.
 This may cause a problem if